 - "The effect of Snowy not being in a region separate from other NSW generators may be material (assessed as energy dispatched and income received for a given bid).
-This is believed to be due to the loss factor averaging not including a price Component; - The effect of Southern NSW loads not being in a separate region is immaterial, assessed on the basis total annual energy costs."
-233
+This is believed to be due to the loss factor averaging not including a price component; and - The effect of Southern NSW loads not being in a separate region is immaterial, assessed on the basis total annual energy costs."
+482

-C.2.2.5 Impact of "tidal flows" of energy on loss factors, dispatch efficiency & settlements
+E.3.5 Impact of tidal flows of energy on loss factors, dispatch efficiency and settlements

-A key consideration in the rejection of Option 1 (i.e. both Murray and Tumut generation in NSW) was the distortions to economic dispatch arising from the use of a static Marginal Loss Factor (MLF) when there were significant "tidal flows" of energy (i.e. power switching direction) between Victoria-Snowy-NSW.234 It was considered that in the presence of tidal flows, the use of a single static MLF at either Murray or Tumut would result in significant dispatch inefficiencies at those times when the actual, dynamic, loss factor diverged substantially from the static MLF.
-Tidal flows in and out of Snowy area also meant that the variance (i.e. standard deviation) on static MLFs for Murray and Tumut generation under Option 1 was considered large enough under the Code's criteria to warrant a separate Snowy region being created, with dynamic marginal loss equations being used on the resulting VIC-Snowy and Snowy-NSW interconnectors.
+A key consideration in the rejection of Option 1 (i.e. both Murray and Tumut generation in NSW) was the distortions to economic dispatch arising from the use of a static MLF when there were significant "tidal flows" of energy (i.e. power switching direction) between Victoria-Snowy-NSW.483 It was considered that in the presence of tidal flows, the use of a single static MLF at either Murray or Tumut would result in significant dispatch inefficiencies at those times when the actual, dynamic, loss factor diverged substantially from the static MLF.
+Tidal flows in and out of Snowy area also meant that the variance (i.e. standard deviation) on static